conflabs/wcia-analytes/docs/AllAnalytes.md

-# AllAnalytes
+# All Analytes
-A list of AllAnalytes Analytes for use in interoperability.
+A list of All Analytes for use in interoperability.

 ----------------------------------------